 Key Takeaways

-- AI SEO for ecommerce works by writing permanent changes directly into store architecture, not generating optimization reports
+- AI SEO for ecommerce works by implementing changes directly into your store, not generating reports

 What AI SEO for ecommerce sites should actually do